Iclipsed/FinalProject/Readme.md

 ## Overview

 This repository contains the code and the relevant analyses for the project **"The Pursuit of Happiness: Understanding the Key Drivers of Well-being"** The research seeks to provide an insight into ways in which we can improve global happiness, through looking at regional trends and factors.
-By doing this, data-driven suggestions can guide the implementation of different policies; targeted and contextual interventions can be made by policmakers such as the UN to make the world a better place.
+By doing this, data-driven suggestions can guide the implementation of different policies; targeted and contextual interventions can be made by policmakers such as the UN to make the world a happier place.

 ### Research Hypothesis